Chilling horror TV shows to watch this Halloween

 Alien: Earth

 “It’s usually a bad sign if you're wondering what the heck is going on in a drama when you’re two episodes in,” said Jack Seale in The Guardian.
 In this case, however, “you can happily ride on if you sense that, although you don’t know what it’s doing, the show definitely does.”
 The 10th instalment of the “Alien” franchise, taking place two years before the original film, it is a must-watch for those new and old to the saga.
 Set in 2120, the series “plays on our fears that our grandchildren and great-grandchildren are going to live in hell”.
 Powerful corporations have “taken over the universe” when a Weyland-Yutani vessel containing dangerous extraterrestrial specimens crash-lands on Earth sparking a disaster.
-From “scuttling, leechlike” bugs to a parasitic eyeball with multiple tentacles, the aliens that emerge are “classic nightmare fuel”.
+From “scuttling, leech-like” bugs to a parasitic eyeball with multiple tentacles, the aliens that emerge are “classic nightmare fuel”.
 With the season finale airing at the end of September, the show draws to a close at the perfect time to set a terrifying tone this October.

 Disney+

-IT: Welcome to Derry
+It: Welcome to Derry

-The long-awaited prequel to the film adaptations of Steven King’s book “IT” follows a new cast of kids as they battle Pennywise the clown, said Diego Peralta in Collider.
-While the series initially began filming in May 2023, it underwent a “production hiatus” during the dual SAG-AFTRA Writer’s Guild strikes, contributing to the release’s already widespread anticipation.
+The long-awaited prequel to the film adaptations of Stephen King’s book “It” follows a new cast of kids as they battle Pennywise the clown, said Diego Peralta in Collider.
+While the series initially began filming in May 2023, it underwent a “production hiatus” during the dual SAG-AFTRA Writers Guild strikes, contributing to the release’s already widespread anticipation.
 The show will premiere on Sky Atlantic and NOW on 27 October, one day later than HBO Max’s confirmed release date.
 Bill Skarsgård is returning to his iconic role as the terrifying Pennywise, guaranteeing a performance that will leave even the most veteran horror fans petrified.

 Stranger Things

 The fifth and final instalment does not come out until a month after Halloween, but it would be remiss to compile a list of highly anticipated horror shows without mentioning “Stranger Things”.
-Saying goodbye to the series and the cast we’ve gotten to know and love over the past 10 years is bittersweet.
+Saying goodbye to the series and the cast we’ve come to know and love over the past 10 years is bittersweet.
 Even so, the release is shaping up to be a momentous one.
 Each of the season’s eight episodes has the “approximate length of an average feature”, which is likely the reason the series comes in three “batches,” said Brady Langmann and Eric Francisco in Esquire.
 Netflix has been relatively “tight-lipped” about the plot, but the action-packed trailer is filled with “dread, terror, panic, and potentially heartbreak”.
 It's a must-watch.

 A free daily email with the biggest news stories of the day – and the best features from TheWeek.com